 Cathy van Eck (1979 Belgium/Netherlands) is a composer, sound artist, and researcher in the arts.
 She focuses on composing relationships between everyday objects, human performers, and sound.
 Her artistic work includes performances with live-electronics and installations with sound objects which she often designs herself.
-She is interested in setting her gestures into unusual and surprising relationships with sounds, mainly by electronic means.
+She is interested in setting her gestures into relationships with sounds, mainly by electronic means.
 The result could be called “performative sound art”, since it combines elements from performance art, electronic music, and visual arts.
-Her work transcends genres and is presented at occasions as diverse as experimental or electronic music concerts, open air rock festivals, sound art gallery venues, digital art events, or performance art festivals.
+Her work transcends genres and is presented at occasions as diverse as experimental or electronic music concerts, open air festivals, sound art gallery venues, digital art events, or performance art festivals.

 Performances and Festivals (selection), see also my agenda for up to date information.